How Much Education Might You Need to Become a Chef?

 While a formal chef’s education in culinary school is not a requirement to become a chef, the knowledge is.
 Inexperienced cooks who find themselves donning the chef’s hat can quickly get overwhelmed, and the whole restaurant can suffer.

-Better to start with a high-quality culinary school education, and then work on honing your skills and building your knowledge over several years in professional kitchens.
-This combination of formal education and practical experience is what makes a great chef.
+A more likely path to success can start with a high-quality culinary school education.
+Then you can work on honing your skills and building your knowledge over several years in professional kitchens building on what you learned in school.
+This combination of formal education and practical experience is what can make a great chef.

 Ready to begin?
 Contact us today for more information about online and on-campus culinary degrees and diplomas.